 With a clean slate, you can begin to fortify the new data coming through your CDP to make it more reliable and more usable.
 Data enrichment involves refining raw data, generating insight from data, and combining existing data sources.
 Here’s a closer look at data enrichment.

-- Refining raw data to make it actionable.
+.
 Without accurate customer profiles, all of your marketing tactics are essentially a shot in the dark.
 CDPs distill incoming customer data into usable customer profiles.
 Then, they let you use these profiles to orchestrate campaigns on multiple platforms, driving your marketing strategy forward.

-- Generating insight from data.
+.
 Although it can be easy to assume you know which steps your customers take along their path to purchase, you always want to validate your assumptions with data.
 For example, new CDP users are often stunned at the huge variety of customer journeys their customers take, and some of these newly discovered insights ultimately prove extremely profitable, improving customer experience, loyalty, and ultimately, customer lifetime value (CLV).
 Shiseido, for example, realized that sending the same email to everyone in its loyalty program produced poor results.
 But sending highly targeted offers and emails based on what the customer just bought was extremely productive, dramatically boosting sales and helping Shiseido to anticipate changes in customer preferences due to their ages and current fashion needs and tastes.
 Based on what you learn, you can alter your marketing strategy to better suit your customers’ needs.

-- Combining data sources.
+.
 Every touchpoint across the customer journey serves a unique purpose.
 But measuring each touchpoint individually doesn’t paint the full picture of your customer’s behavior.
 By combining data sources, you can gain a unified view of each customer and develop a greater understanding of each step along their journey.